IvanKrznaric/MFB/_build/site/public/2-determinanta-a7becaf56ca186b9facdecea3997be2c.md

 \begin{equation*}
 \text{det}(A \cdot B) = \text{det}(A) \cdot \text{det}(B).
 \end{equation*}
-That equation, without any additional assumptions is **<span style = "color:red"> false </span>**.
+That equation, without any additional assumptions is **false**.
 What are $A,B?$ If they are matrices, what kind of matrices?
 If they are square matrices, can they be any square matrices or...? \
 In the second homework, you have a question that deals specifically with this common mistake and shows you what the correct answer should be.
 :::
 ## 2.3.
 Matrix inversion